czhaoca/airport-flight-data-collector/README.md

 ## Troubleshooting

+- If you encounter issues related to Node.js or npm versions, make sure you've updated to the versions specified in the Prerequisites section.
+- If you're using nvm, ensure you're using the correct Node.js version for this project by running `nvm use --lts` in the project directory.
 - If you encounter any issues with Wrangler installation or usage, ensure you're using the latest version.
 You can update Wrangler with `npm install -g wrangler@latest`.
 - If you prefer not to use global installations, you can use `npx wrangler` instead of `wrangler` for all commands.
 - If you encounter any issues with deployment, ensure that your `wrangler.toml` file is correctly configured with your account details.